Trump administration drops Obama-era easing of marijuana prosecutions

 “In the short term, this news will further scare away investors, which will, in turn, slow down cannabis entrepreneurship,” said Nicolas Ruiz, co-founder of Cloudponics, a San Francisco startup whose technology can be used to grow marijuana.

 Funding for such startups has been on an upswing since Colorado’s legalization of recreational marijuana use in 2014.
-Since then, the industry has amassed nearly $1.3 billion in private equity funding for marijuana startups, with more than $600 million in 2017 alone, according to research firm CB Insights.
+Since then, the industry has amassed nearly $1.3 billion in equity funding for marijuana startups, with more than $600 million in 2017 alone, according to research firm CB Insights.

 The Sessions memo did not distinguish between enforcement against marijuana used for recreational versus medicinal purposes.
 But his department’s ability to pursue criminal charges related to medicinal marijuana remains in doubt.